t-tiger/gorm-bulk-insert/README.md

 # Gorm Bulk Insert

 `Gorm Bulk Insert` is a library to implement bulk insert using [gorm](https://github.com/jinzhu/gorm).
-Execute BulkInsert just by passing a slice of struct, as if you were using a gorm regularly.
+Execute bulk insert just by passing a slice of struct, as if you were using a gorm regularly.

 ## Purpose

 When saving a large number of records in database, inserting at once - instead of inserting one by one - leads to significant performance improvement.
-This is widely known as BulkInsert.
+This is widely known as bulk insert.

-gorm is one of the most popular ORM and contains very developers-friendly features, but BulkInsert is not provided.
+Gorm is one of the most popular ORM and contains very developer-friendly features, but bulk insert is not provided.

-This library is aimed to solve the BulkInsert problem faced by developers using gorm.
+This library is aimed to solve the bulk insert problem.

 ## Installation